Carina-P/hire-hens/README.md

 - ...

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

+### Responsive
+The site is designed to fit devices with screen width from **300px** and larger.
+The following features are designed differently for different devices:
+- **Navbar**: On screen widths **smaller** than 992px the navbar **collapses** into "hamburger" menu.
+- In **carousel on home page**: On devices with a width **larger than 768px** book information is shown beside the image of the book cover and average grade is represented by stars.
+On smaller devices, the information is shown below the book cover and the average grade is only shown as a number.
+- When content is shown in **"card deck formation"**, the number of **columns** changes **depending on viewport size**, the larger screen width the more columns.
+This applies to:
+    - Best in category buttons (with coloured background) on home page.
+    - Information about books resulting from search to add book on home page.
+    - Information about books resulting from search for books in "this database" and searching for books that are best in specific category.
+The result is shown in "Search result page".
+    - The different category groups shown in "Category groups page".
+- **"Instruction"** in the beginning of the home page is **wider on smaller viewports**.
+That also applies to the width of the **carousel** on the home page.
+- On **very small devices** (width less than 400px) the **font size is 14px**.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: